Your Irish Adventure Logo (White)

 • Ardglass: see Downpatrick for this fishing village ringed by medieval turrets.

 • 54.108 -5.901 6 Annalong is a fishing village 8 miles south.
-The Cornmill is 19th century and is now a museum.
+The Cornmill was built in the 19th century and is now a museum.
 There's pubs and restaurants here.
 A lane leads inland to the start of Silent Valley.

 • See Newry for Kilkeel, Rostrevor and Warrenpoint further south along on the coast.